kanuarj/GettingStartedWithML/README.md

 31. <a href="https://youtu.be/L6p64tLjbxg">Entropy</a>
 32. <a href="https://youtu.be/Us70BzMt2jA">Information Gain</a>
 33. <a href="https://youtu.be/ifiriJlpDi0">Gini Impurity</a>
+34. <a href="https://youtu.be/cjNGQPgtYbw">Random Forest with Bias Variance Concepts</a>

 <hr>
 If you like my content, do subscribe to my <a href="https://www.youtube.com/c/RaunakJoshi">YouTube</a> channel.